QuadSpinner/Gaea-Docs/source/Guide/03-Using-Gaea/05-Erosion.md

 #### Combining with Hydraulic Erosion

 In the real world, hydraulic and thermal erosion occur together.
-You can mimic this behavior by chaining @Thermal and @Erosion (or @Wizard) nodes, as shown in the [#layering-erosion](Layering Erosion) section above.
+You can mimic this behavior by chaining @Thermal and @Erosion (or @Wizard) nodes, as shown in the [Layering Erosion](#layering-erosion) section above.

 ![Chained sequence of Wizard/Erosion and Thermal nodes](/images/ref/chain-thermal-erosion.webp)